hubmapconsortium/antibody-api/README.md

 ```commandline
 curl -H 'Content-Type: application/json' -X GET http://localhost:9200/hm_antibodies/_search?pretty
 ```
-You should get an error telling you that the index soes not exist, or you should get data.
+You should get an error telling you that the index does not exist, or you should get data.

 To test the restore, you can delete the Elastic Search Index using the following:
 ```commandline